-Principal amount due to micro and small enterprises Interest due on above 11.81 4.73 16.56 2.54 The amount of interest paid by the buyer under MSMED Act 2006 along with the amounts of the payment made to the supplier beyond the appointed day during each accounting year; - The amount of interest due and payable for the period of delay in making payment (which have been paid but beyond the appointed day during the year) but without adding the interest specified under the MSMED Act 2006.
-The amount of interest accrued and remaining unpaid at the end of accounting year; and The amount of further interest remaining due and payable even in the succeeding years, until such date when the interest dues as above are actually paid to the small enterprise, for the purpose of disallowance as a deductible expenditure under 0.34 0.42 section 23.
-4.39 2.11 (ii) For details of payables from related parties, refer note no. 40
+J) - Principal amount due to micro and small enterprises 0.23 11.81 - Interest due on above - 4.73 The amount of interest paid by the buyer under MSMED Act 2006 along with the - - amounts of the payment made to the supplier beyond the appointed day during each The amount of interest due and payable for the period of delay in making payment (which have been paid but beyond the appointed day during the year) but without adding the interest specified under the MSMED Act 2006. - 4.73 The amount of interest accrued and remaining unpaid at the end of accounting year; and 4.73 4.73 The amount of further interest remaining due and payable even in the succeeding years, 4.70 4.70 until such date when the interest dues as above are actually paid to the small enterprise, for the purpose of disallowance as a deductible expenditure under section 23. to the purpose of distillentative as a deductible experimitare under section 20. - 4.73 For details of payables from related parties, refer note no. 40